savoirfairelinux/jami-client-android/README.md

 ## Build instructions

 With Android Studio:
-* Add 'ring-project' in Android Studio
+* Add 'jami-android' in Android Studio
 * Click on build
 * Enjoy!

 With the command line:
-* cd client-android/ring-project
+* cd client-android/jami-android
 * ./gradlew assembleDebug

 ## Update translations